AimilDimitrak/discordrpc/README.md

 2. [Discord Developers Portal Application](https://discord.com/developers/applications)
 ## Steps
 1. Open your download and unarchive the file.
-2. Open your command line interface: Command Prompt, PowerShell, Terminal, Shell.
+2. Open your command-line interface: Command Prompt, PowerShell, Terminal, Shell.
 3. Type `cd` then drag the folder named **discordrpc-v1.0** into the interface and press Enter.
-4. Finnaly, run the script by using `node .` and you are done Hope you enjoy!
+4. Finally, run the script by using `node .` and you are done Hope you enjoy it!
 Make sure to check if it does work by checking your profile.
 ## Support
-If you want help for something, you can contact me on Discord (`@AimilDimK™#2618`), or on Instagram ([@AimilDimitrak](https://www.instagram.com/aimil_dimitrak/))
+If you want help with something, you can contact me on Discord (`@AimilDimK™#2618`), or on Instagram ([@AimilDimitrak](https://www.instagram.com/aimil_dimitrak/))
 # Made by Me, enjoy!